Skip to main content

 What Are the Most Common Parole Violations?

-When serving jail time, you may be eligible for parole, allowing you to get out early.
-This can be a great relief, but parole comes with a lot of conditions.
+When serving jail time, you may be eligible for parole, allowing you an early release from prison.
+While this can be a great relief, parole comes with many conditions.
 For months or years, you will need to check in with your parole officer, be open for random searches and drug tests, and face limits on where you can go.
-Violating the terms of your parole can land you back in jail to serve out the remainder of your original sentence.
+Violating the terms of your parole can land you back in jail to serve the remainder of your original sentence.

 Even a minor violation can put you at risk of re-imprisonment.
-If you have a parole violation hearing, talk to an experienced criminal defense lawyer for legal advice.
+If you are facing new criminal charges or have a parole violation hearing, talk to an experienced criminal defense lawyer for legal advice.

 The Most Common Parole Violations